-Physics Examination Board: Edexcel Contact: Head of Physics: Mr M Thackray (m.thackray@tsatrust.org.uk)
+Examination Board: Edexcel Contact: Head of Science: Mr A Waite

+(adrian.waite@phsg.tsat.uk,)

 Requirements: Students should have achieved minimum grades of 6-6 in GCSE Combined Science or grade 6 in both GCSE Physics and one other GCSE science subject.
-You should also have achieved a grade 7 or higher in GCSE Mathematics.
+You should also have achieved a minimum of grade 7 or higher in GCSE Mathematics.
 All students will be considered on individual merit.
 In some cases entry to Year 1 may be on a trial basis and progression onto the second year of A Level will be dependent on performance.